statisticalbiotechnology/NonlinearGradientsUI/README.md

    Moruz L, Pichler P, Stranzl T, Mechtler K, Käll L.
    In Analytical Chemistry.
 2013 Aug;85(16):7777-85.
 [Pubmed](http://www.ncbi.nlm.nih.gov/pubmed/23841592)

+##### MS1-optimized gradient

+When calculating the MS1-optimized gradient, please pay special attention to the following aspects:
+ - Make sure to allocate sufficient memory when starting up the software (see Installation Instructions above)
+ - If possible, use centroided data.
+This will speed up the calculations.
+ - Use a reasonable intensity threshold.
+Note that a too low intensity threshold will probably lead to many noise peaks.
+Usually, the minimum intensity of a peak that is selected for fragmentation is a good choice.

+#### Publications
 For information about the retention time prediction method Elude, please check:

  - Chromatographic retention time prediction for posttranslationally modified peptides.